 How would you like to have millions more people who are elligible buy your Amazon FBA inventory at absolutely no extra cost to you?
 It’s a no-brainer!
 The additional eyes who see your inventory will most likely turn into more sales!
-With FBA Export you can offer the majority of your inventory for sale in over 65 countries all around the world.
+With FBA Export you can offer the majority of your inventory for sale in over 100 countries and regions all around the world.
 While getting set up with FBA export is easy and free, there are still some who are afraid of selling internationally.

 Some people worry about selling internationally because of some bad experiences they’ve had in the past.
 Maybe you had a package get lost that you sent overseas.
 Maybe you had an international eBay buyer claim that they “never got their item,” the buyer was refunded, and you ended up losing out on the product, the shipping costs, and the profits.
 Maybe you’re just nervous because selling international is completely new to you, and there are too many unknowns involved.